birthday poem

 listed in life’s repertoire

-is danced by be the one
+is danced by the one

 whirling